Ihud Bnei Majd al-Krum F.C.: History

 In the 2013–14 season, the club won Liga Bet North A division.
-However, as they finished equal on points with runners-up, Hapoel Kafr Kanna, a decisive match for promotion was held, which ended in 1–1 draw after extra time, and won 4–3 on penalties by Ihud Bnei Majd al-Krum, which were promoted to Liga Alef.
+However, as they finished equal on points with runners-up, Hapoel Kafr Kanna, a decisive match for promotion was held, which ended in 1–1 draw after extra time, and eventually in a 4–3 win on penalties for Ihud Bnei Majd al-Krum, which were promoted to Liga Alef.